boyter/boyter.org/content/posts/sloc-cloc-code.md

 That being the case I wanted to find out in what situations for disk layouts they work well and for which they do not.
 There are a few situations at test here.

 The first I considered was a very deep directory with a few files in each sub directory.
 This is not friendly to parallel algorithms.
-Each next step requires the previous steps operation to finish and as such there isnt much you can do to offload the work.
+Each next step requires the previous steps operation to finish and as such there isn't much you can do to offload the work.
 Another case of this would be a single directory with hundreds to thousands of files of files in it.
 Again you need to look into the directory to get the files, and there is no way to run that in parallel.

-So there is little point optimising for either of the above cases.
+So there is little point optimizing for either of the above cases.
 What is the optimal case.
 That would be a directory with subdirectories that looks like a balanced tree.
-The trick would be having the root having as many subfolders as is optimal to spawn threads for, which of course depends on how fast your disk is and how many CPU's you have.
+The trick would be having the root having as many sub-folders as is optimal to spawn threads for, which of course depends on how fast your disk is and how many CPU's you have.

 I decided to write a simple python script which would generate some directories to try out the above and see how each tool performs.
 The tool with the very imaginative name "create_folders_with_files.py" creates a series of directories designed to test the best/worst case situation for each of the tools.
 Example output of what it creates using tree is included below.